Interior secretary recommends shrinking 6 national monuments

 "This callous proposal will needlessly punish local, predominantly rural communities that depend on parks and public lands for outdoor recreation, sustainable jobs and economic growth," Williams said in a statement.

 "We believe the Trump administration has no legal authority to alter or erase protections for national treasures.
-If President Trump acts in support of these recommendations, The Wilderness Society will move swiftly to challenge those actions in court."
+If President Trump acts in support of these recommendations, The Wilderness Society will move swiftly to challenge those actions in court," Williams said.